 If your findings stand strong against all these questions, you are most likely headed in the right direction.

-This way, you can effectively utilize your data, whether it’s for a straightforward analysis, or complex machine learning applications.
+This way, you can effectively utilize your structured data, whether it’s for a straightforward analysis, or complex machine learning applications.

 If there’s one thing you take away from this article it’d be to make sure that the data you collect is of the highest order.
 Then, as per your need, you can choose the best data analysis process to glean actionable insights.

-Data extraction, data analysis, or data visualization — the one thing common to all these terms is data, and you must work with the highest quality, from the get-go.
+Data extraction, analysis, or visualization — the one thing common to all these terms is data, and you must work with the highest quality, from the get-go.
 For that, you can always count on Grepsr!